A Beginner’s Guide to Home Canning Basics

 Pickling

 Pickling is the process of adding vinegar, sugar, and spices to a vegetable.
-The acidity is increased by this process so you are able to do quick pickles that you store in your refrigerator, or you can process them in a hot water bath canner.
-I typicaly make pickled beans (dilly beans, so darn good) and beets.
+The acidity is increased by this process, so you can make quick pickles that you store in your refrigerator, or you can process them in a hot water bath canner.
+I typically make pickled beans (dilly beans, so darn good) and beets.

 - Pickling Basics